Skip to main content

 † Change from baseline was statistically significant.

 ‡ Adjusted for muscle content.
-Control was level of wild-type (normal) dystrophin in normal muscle.
+Control was the level of wild-type (normal) dystrophin in normal muscle.

 ddPCR=droplet digital polymerase chain reaction.